NBISweden/rke-openstack/README.md

 ## Release resources

-You can release the resources by running:
+You can release the resources by running `destroy` with the desired modules.
+By default only the infra modules will be released.

 ```
-rega destroy
+rega destroy --modules=[infra,k8s,all]
 ```

 ## Rancher Server